ballerina-platform/ballerina-distribution/examples/websocket-client-oauth2-client-cred-grant-type/websocket_client_oauth2_client_cred_grant_type.md

-# OAuth2 Client Credentials grant type client
+# OAuth2 client - Credentials grant type

 A client, which is secured with OAuth2 client credentials grant typecan be used to connect to a secured service.